-The first way is to simply have the right mindset.
-We need to avoid overloading ourselves with projects and next actions that we need to personally execute by properly delegating.
+The first way is to simply have a mindset of meaningful delegation.
+We need to avoid overloading ourselves with projects and next actions by delegating instead of doing everything ourselves.

-While this sometimes means assigning one-off tasks to others on your team, the most effective approach is to delegate entire areas of responsibility.
-This scales and is much more effective because you don't need to be in the details.
-It also protects your time from tasks that you would have received and then delegated.
+While this sometimes means assigning one-off tasks to others on your team, the more effective approach is to delegate entire areas of responsibility.
+This scales much more effectively because you don't need to be in the details.
+It also protects your time from delegating endless individual tasks and allows people on your team to grow and exercise responsibility.